BCStudentSoftwareDevTeam/documentation/new-vm.md

 ## Administrator Privileges

 The super-user in Linux is called `root`.
 Some system operations and system log files require super-user permissions.
 You have the ability to perform these tasks by using the `sudo` command.
 Example: `sudo shutdown -r now` instead of `shutdown -r now`.
-See the [linux](/linux) page for more details.
+See our [linux documentation](/linux) for more details.
 Also,
 ![sandwich.png](/sandwich.png)
 https://xkcd.com/149/